MikeBeas/switchblade/README.md

 ### `GET /shortcuts/{shortcutId}/history`
 Gets a list of all available versions for a specific shortcut.
 When unauthenticated, draft and deleted shortcuts/versions will not be included.
 When authenticated, draft and deleted shortcuts/versions will return as expected.

+The following parameters can be added to the query string to filter what will be returned.

+- `prerelease`: Set to `true` to see only pre-release versions.
+Set to `false` to hide pre-release versions.
+Omit to see all versions.
+- `deleted`: Requires authentication.
+Set to `true` to show only deleted versions or shortcuts.
+Set to `false` to hide deleted versions or shortcuts.
+Omit to show all versions.
+- `state`: Specify the number value for any supported version state, such as `0` for published and `1` for draft, to see only versions in that state.
+Supports multiple comma-separated values, such as `?state=0,1`.
+- `required`: Set to `true` to see only versions that have been marked as mandatory.
+Set `false` to exclude mandatory versions.
+Omit filter to see all versions.

 ### `GET /shortcuts/{shortcutId}/version/latest`
 Gets the details for the latest version available for a specific shortcut.
 When unauthenticated, draft and deleted shortcuts will return an error.
 When authenticated, draft and deleted shortcuts will return as expected.